osmandapp/web/main/docs/versions/future-android.md

 ## Wikimedia Gallery Viewer

-Introducing a full-screen gallery viewer for Wikimedia images in the [Map Context menu](../user/map/map-context-menu.md#online-photos).
+Introducing a full-screen gallery viewer for Wikimedia images in the [map context menu](../user/map/map-context-menu.md#online-photos).
 The image block has been redesigned for easier browsing, allowing you to view and swipe through all images associated with a location.

 A dedicated screen displays a list of all available images, making it easier to explore related media.
 Tapping on an image opens it in a full-screen mode for a detailed view of the place or POI.